frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 ```

 Since we don't yet have any links to any posts the second condition will never be satisfied, so we won't ever see the text "This is a post" come up.
 Let's go on to address that.

+{% hint style="success" %}
+**Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/08388ad9bbd6213ae921909ebfc030bd563458eb).
+{% endhint %}